LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 This project was created using `bun init` command in bun v1.0.21.

-## Step 1: Setting Up Bun Development environment.
+## <a id="step1_setup_env"></a>Step 1: Setting Up Bun Development environment.

-To avoid messing up my office machine (I am looking at you ZScaler), this project is implemented and run in a controlled environment such as [Docker](https://www.docker.com/) and [VS Code devcontainer](https://code.visualstudio.com/docs/remote/containers) using the [Bun Docker Image](https://hub.docker.com/r/oven/bun).
+To avoid messing up the office machine (I am looking at you ZScaler), this project is implemented and run in a controlled environment such as [Docker](https://www.docker.com/) and [VS Code devcontainer](https://code.visualstudio.com/docs/remote/containers) using the [Bun Docker Image](https://hub.docker.com/r/oven/bun).

 The first step is creating a file name ```devcontainer.json``` in the ```.devcontainer``` folder in the VS Code project as follows: